 Tutorial: Azure Active Directory integration with LearnUpon

-- You can manage your accounts in one central location - the Azure portal
+- Manage your accounts in one central location - the Azure portal.

 To configure Azure AD integration with LearnUpon, you need the following items:

-- A LearnUpon single sign-on enabled subscription
+- LearnUpon single sign-on enabled subscription.

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD single sign-on in a test environment.

-Adding LearnUpon from the gallery
+Add LearnUpon from the gallery